bobotieno1997/LandingPage/README.md

 # **🎓 Power BI One-on-One Training**
 💡 **For Professionals & Teams Who Want to Master Power BI**

-Are you a **data analyst, finance professional, or business owner** struggling to make sense of Power BI?
-My personalized training sessions will help you **build dashboards, optimize data models, and master DAX formulas** to turn raw data into insights.
+Are you struggling to get the most out of Power BI?
+Whether you’re a data analyst, finance professional, or business owner, I provide **personalized one-on-one Power BI training** that will help you build dashboards, optimize data models, and master complex DAX formulas.

 ### **What You’ll Learn**
 ✅ **Beginner to Advanced Power BI Skills** – From report building to advanced analytics.
 ✅ **Data Modeling & Transformation** – Learn how to clean, structure, and optimize data for reporting.
 ✅ **DAX & Power Query Mastery** – Master calculations, measures, and data transformations.
 ✅ **Power BI Service & Deployment** – Learn how to publish reports and manage Power BI workspaces.
 ✅ **Real-World Projects** – Get hands-on experience with **customized business use cases.**

 ---

 ### **💰 Pricing – Power BI Training Services**

 | Plan | Features | Price (KES) |
 |------|---------|------------|
 | **Beginner Training** | 2 sessions/month (Basics of Power BI) | **KES 10,000** |